-The community trigger is a mechanism introduced by the Anti-social Behaviour Crime and Policing Act 2014 for victims of persistent anti-social behaviour to request that relevant bodies undertake a case review.
+The Anti Social Behaviour Case Review (community trigger) is a mechanism introduced by the Anti-social Behaviour Crime and Policing Act 2014 for victims of persistent anti-social behaviour to request that relevant bodies undertake a case review where action has not been taken.

-A case review is triggered by the victim if they have reported at least three separate anti-social behaviour incidents to the Council, the police, or their housing provider within a period of six months.
+A case review is triggered by the victim if they have reported at least three separate anti-social behaviour incidents to the Council, the Police, or their housing provider within a period of six months.
 The trigger must be applied for within six months of the first report of anti-social behaviour, and each report must have been made within one month of the incident of anti-social behaviour.